suncoast-devs/handbook/lessons/full-stack-build-an-app/08-adding-search.md

 # Adding a search feature to our API

-Let's consider adding a `search` feature to our API to satisfy the `search / filter` in our UI.
+Let's consider adding a `search` feature to our API to satisfy the `search/filter` in our UI.

-We could add another endpoint such as `GET /api/Restaurants/search`, but we already have an endpoint that represents what we want: _the list of restaurants_, we just want a **variant** of that list.
+We could add another endpoint such as `GET /api/Restaurants/search`, but we already have an endpoint that represents what we want: _the list of restaurants_, we want a **variant** of that list.

-In this case, we can use the `query parameter` feature of HTTP to our advantage, and it is specifically what this feature is meant for.
+In this case, we can use the `query parameter` feature of HTTP to our advantage, and it is precisely what this feature supports.

 We will update the definition of the `GetRestaurants` method as such: